stevensblueprint/blueprint_admin_backend/README.md

 Spring Java application that hosts the backend for our Blueprint Admin application.
 This project will help us manage Blueprint members.

 ## Running the service
-Initialize docker container with postgres service
+Initialize docker container with postgres service.
+If you don't have docker installed you can install [here](https://docs.docker.com/engine/install/).
 ```
 docker-compose up -d
 ```
-Build and run the application
+Build the application
 ```
 ./gradlew build
 ```
+Run the application.
+(You have to run the ```admin/BlueprintAdmin.java``` this is the entry point of the Spring application).